Benefits in Kind are benefits given to employees that are not a part of their normal salary or wage.

 If the employee is earning less than their personal allowance.
 Their personal allowance can be used to offset the tax that the employee pays on those benefits.
 The benefit will still need to be processed in the software and will still need to be taxable, but it may not actually deduct any tax.

-If the company car is powered entirely by electricity then you do not have to pay tax on that benefit.
+If the company car is powered entirely by electricity then you do would enter the P11D details as you would an electric car.

 There are examples where you are exempt from paying the benefit in kind for accommodation.
 For example if you are the caretaker of a school and you must live in house in order to do your job correctly.